fanyilun0/scrape_tweets/0xSun.md

 **内容**:

-Idk what happened but I just aped 1ETH at
+Idk what happened but I just aped 1ETH at@Pauly0x

-@Pauly0x

  's p0nd site then swap out with 44.5ETH life is crazy man